slava-arapov/slava-arapov/README.md

 ### ⛏ [starter-laravel-vue-frontend](https://github.com/slava-arapov/starter-laravel-vue-frontend) / [starter-laravel-vue-backend](https://github.com/slava-arapov/starter-laravel-vue-backend)

-This template is designed for a quick start of a new Laravel/Vue project.
+This template is designed for a quick start of a new Vue 3/Laravel project.
 The starter is decoupled into Backend Laravel API and Frontend Vue.js SPA.
 I'm trying to get this starter to follow the best modern practices.

 ## 🤝 Contact me
 - Website: [arapov.net](https://arapov.net)